jamesplease/router-comparison/README.md

 - [Stateman](https://github.com/leeluolee/stateman)
 - StateRouter\*

-\*This is a new router that I'm working on to be used primarily in Backbone apps.
+\*This is a new standalone router that I'm building.

 #### Inspirations